Revised Feb 2018

 It is the duty of both teams to turn up for play irrespective of the state of the weather, unless both team captains/secretaries have previously contacted each other and have both agreed that in their opinion no play would be possible.

-If a match is commenced and not finished, the completed sets to stand and the remainder to be completed within fourteen days of the date of the original fixture, in accordance with rule 11(f).
-In the case of incomplete sets the previous score and previous occupancy of the courts shall hold good, but reserves may be substituted should any of the original players be unable to play on the rearranged date
+If a match is commenced and not finished, the completed sets to stand and the remainder to be completed within twenty-one days of the date of the original fixture, in accordance with rule 11(f).
+In the case of incomplete sets the previous score and previous occupancy of the courts shall hold good, but reserves may be substituted should any of the original players be unable to play on the rearranged date.

 In an unfinished match where a match result has been determined then if both teams are in agreement, any unfinished sets are scored at 0-0.
 (If the teams are not in agreement please refer to rule (11) above the match must be completed)